zexhuang/LMSeg/README.md

 ![alt text](figs/budjbim_bev.jpeg)
 <p align="center"> The entire Budj Bim landscape (301 km^2 area) collected by aerial lidar point clouds, containing 33 billion points.</p>

 The BBW dataset is a subset of the full dataset, capturing the northern part of the data.
-It is spatially divided into six equal, rectangular areas, where areas 1, 3, 5, 6 are part of the training set (2633 tiles), area 4 is the validation set (716 tiles) and area 2 is the test set (647 tiles).
+It is spatially divided into six equal, rectangular areas.
 Each tile in BBW dataset is a textured landscape mesh of 400$m^2$ map area (with face density of ~45 faces/m$^2$) semi-manually annotated into binary semantic labels (wall vs. other terrain).
+We adopt a six-fold *leave-one-area-out* cross-validation, testing on one held-out geographic area per fold while training and validating (80/20 split) on the remaining five.
+This ensures coverage of diverse terrain types and provides a statistically robust estimate of model performance in unseen spatial regions.

 ![alt text](figs/bbw_map.png)
-<p align="center"> Data splitting of Budj Bim Wall dataset.
-Train set: Area 1, 3, 5, 6 in blue, dotted rectangles.
-Validation set: Area 4 in the red, solid rectangle.
-Test set: Area 2 in the red, solid rectangle.
-Annotations in orange lines denote the spatial locations of European historic dry-stone walls located near Tae Rak (Lake Condah), Victoria, Australia.</p>
+<p align="center"> Spatial partitioning of the *BudjBimArea* dataset.
+Orange lines indicate annotated European historic dry-stone walls near Tae Rak (Lake Condah), Victoria, Australia.
+The number of data samples per area is as follows: Area 1 - 107, Area 2 - 647, Area 3 - 625, Area 4 - 716, Area 5 - 893, and Area 6 - 1008.</p>

-The textured mesh tiles of BBW dataset are constructed from filtered ground surface points resulting from ground/non-ground classification by the data producer.
-The mesh 2.5D surface is constructed by [Delaunay triangulation](https://github.com/hugoledoux/startinpy/) of the ground surface 3D points.
-The texture (color information) of the colorized lidar point clouds is projected onto the mesh faces.
+The textured mesh tiles of BBW dataset are constructed from raw lidar tiles using a reproducible pipeline.
+Point clouds are clipped to area boundaries, subdivided into processing grids, and filtered with a cloth simulation filter (CSF; resolution 0.05m, rigidness 1, slope smoothing enabled) to isolate ground points.
+Ground surfaces are then triangulated in 2D, elevations restored, and meshes simplified to reduce redundancy.
+Subsequent cleaning removes non-manifold edges, degenerate faces, and unreferenced vertices; merges vertices within tolerance; fills small holes; and reorients normals.
+These steps explicitly address mesh noise and missing-face artefacts, ensuring geometric integrity for downstream segmentation.
+Finally, RGB texture and binary wall/terrain masks are mapped to mesh faces by sampling centroids from orthophotos and raster masks, producing enriched meshes with per-face color and labels.

-Given the large area and high point density of the Budj Bim landscape, the [Semi-Automatic Classification Plugin](https://plugins.qgis.org/plugins/SemiAutomaticClassificationPlugin/) from QGIS, developed for the annotations of remote sensing images, are adopted for data anootation.
+For GT labels, given the large area and high point density of the Budj Bim landscape, the [Semi-Automatic Classification Plugin](https://plugins.qgis.org/plugins/SemiAutomaticClassificationPlugin/) from QGIS, developed for the annotations of remote sensing images, are adopted for data anootation.
 This tool enables the creation of binary masks (0: Terrain, 1: Stone wal) on the xy-axis of stone wall stcutres.
 Additionally, for height-based stone wall annotation on the z-axis, a 2-meter height-above-ground constraint was applied to exclude points exceeding this height threshold.

 ![alt text](figs/budjbim_annotated_points.jpeg)
 <p align="center"> The annotated stone walls (in lidar point clouds) of BBW dataset.</p>